-As identified in Chapter 4 of the NPPF all developments that generate significant amounts of movement should be supported by a Transport Statement or a Transport Assessment and for all new developments opportunities for sustainable transport modes should be taken up, depending on the nature and location of the site, to reduce the need for major transport infrastructure.
+As identified in Chapter 9 of the NPPF all developments that will generate significant amounts of movement should be supported by a Transport Statement or Transport Assessment so that the likely impacts of the proposal can be addressed.

-Draft CSDP Policy SP15: Sustainable Transport sets out the Council's aim to promote sustainable travel and enhance connectivity for all users.
-The Plan identifies that focusing on sustainable transport development will not only improve accessibility but will also help to improve traffic congestion, air quality, road safety and supporting increased levels of physical activity and overall health.
+Chapter 12 of the CSDP identifies that focusing on sustainable transport development will not only improve accessibility but will also help to improve traffic congestion, air quality, road safety and supporting increased levels of physical activity and overall health.

-The City Council will work closely with Nexus and bus operators to develop a high level and holistic approach to seeking developer contributions to supporting public transport.
+The council will work closely with Nexus and bus operators to develop a high level and holistic approach to seeking developer contributions to supporting public transport.
 This will provide the basis of comprehensive public transport strategies for individual major developments which will provide a framework for development contributions.
 The precise detail of such strategies will be agreed once more detail on the phasing, implementation and site layout of the developments and associated infrastructure are clarified.

-Draft Strategic Priority 11 outlines the ambition to promote sustainable and active travel and seek to improve transport infrastructure to ensure efficient, sustainable access.
+CSDP Strategic Priority 11 outlines the ambition to promote sustainable and active travel and seek to improve transport infrastructure to ensure efficient, sustainable access.